 Like Watch Time, Session Time affects the rank and surfacing of individual videos as well as on a channel-wide level, so needs to be taken very seriously.

-This is very rarely spoken about but I’ve made a guide for you that will have you keeping session times in the forefront of your YouTube strategy:
+This is very rarely spoken about but I’ve made a guide for you that will have you keeping session times in the forefront of your YouTube video optimization strategy:

 The next three recommendations are what I like to call The Three T’s and should be the very minimum effort you put into your optimization efforts, or at least a good place to start.